-There’s a basic award based on length of service, capped weekly pay and age, up to £15,240 for 2018/19, plus a compensatory award, based on future loss of earnings.
+There’s a basic award based on length of service, capped weekly pay and age, plus a compensatory award, based on future loss of earnings.
 The caps are adjusted every 6 April.
 From 29 July 2013, the maximum compensatory award is the lower of the statutory cap or 52 weeks’ actual gross pay.
 There’s an additional individual cap of 12 months’ gross pay, so the total award can’t be more than that.

 Can you settle unfair dismissal claims?

-Yes, statutory unfair dismissal claims can be settled by employer and employee signing a settlement agreement or through the ACAS conciliation scheme.
+Yes, statutory unfair dismissal claims can be settled by employer and employee signing a settlement agreement or through the ACAS early conciliation scheme.
 Under a settlement agreement, the employee agrees to waive the right to bring any legal claim arising out of employment or dismissal in exchange for the payment.
-There are some formalities that have to be followed, so it is worth getting advice on this.
+There are some formalities that have to be followed, so it is worth getting advice from our employment experts on this.

 How to minimise the risk of an unfair dismissal claim: top tips for employers

-- Set out the rules – have a clear disciplinary policy in employees’ contracts and/or the staff handbook.
-Make it clear what constitute gross misconduct (but also that the examples aren’t exhaustive).
-Make sure employees know about the policies and where to find them
+Set out the rules – have a clear disciplinary policy in employees’ contracts and/or the staff handbook.
+Make it clear what constitutes gross misconduct (but also state that the examples aren’t exhaustive).
+Make sure employees know about the policies and where to find them;

-- Suspension – be cautious, it could be a breach of your duty of trust and confidence if it’s seen as a ‘knee-jerk’ reaction, it is usually better to suspend on full pay whilst you are carrying out an investigation, if you require for an employee not to be present;
+Suspension – be cautious, it could be a breach of your duty of trust and confidence if it’s seen as a ‘knee-jerk’ reaction, it is usually better to suspend on full pay whilst you are carrying out an investigation, if you require for an employee not to be present;

-- HR – don’t let HR advice stray into the area of culpability.
-There have been cases where the tribunal has found that dismissal was unfair because the investigation was significantly influenced by HR – see our advice post HR involvement in disciplinary investigations
+HR – don’t let HR advice stray into the area of culpability.
+There have been cases where the tribunal has found that dismissal was unfair because the investigation was significantly influenced by HR;

-- Dismissal –make sure the reason you give for dismissal is clear and correct (avoid SOSR if you can) and that there’s a proper appeal process.
-If there is any suggestion of whistleblowing, take advice – in a 2017 case the Court of Appeal suggested that a dismissal could be automatically unfair even though the decision-maker thought the employee was a poor performer, if someone else had manipulated that decision to dismiss
+Dismissal –make sure the reason you give for dismissal is clear and correct (avoid SOSR if you can) and that there’s a proper appeal process.
+If there is any suggestion of whistleblowing, take advice; and